uncw-library/carousels/README.md

-# Copied another project's readme to serve as a template

 ## New Titles

 This repo builds an Express app.
 Currently it is linked on the drupal7 mainsite frontpage, as well as on a freestanding kiosk.